What Your Plants Will Look Like On Arrival

 Buying Bare Root Plants Saves You Money

 Bare Root Plants are more natural to ship, lowering the overall cost for you and us!
 We send our bare root plants, trees, perennials, and ferns without the need for containers.
 Which also means cheaper shipping.
 Why not buy the same plants at a fraction of the cost?

 Storing Ferns, Ground Covers, and Perennials

 To save your ferns, ground covers, and perennials before you can plant them, please place them in temperatures of 38-42 degrees which puts them in a dormant stage.
 An area like a basement, cellar, or garage would work correctly to store your ferns, ground covers, and perennials.
 Remember to remove from the shipping packaging, cover with potting soil, and lightly mist with water every other day.
 If you have a smaller order, keep the plants in the bags and put in the crisper or bottom section drawers of your refrigerator.

 Storing Lives Stakes and Wetland Plants

-To store your live stakes and wetland plants properly, place the roots in a pond, large trough, or lake.
+To save your live stakes and wetland plants properly, place the roots in a pond, large trough, or lake.
 If you do not have this, then get a container and fill it with water.
 The only thing to watch is the freshness of the water.
 Remove any algae or stagnant water to make sure your plants remain as healthy as they were when you received them.
-Rinsing the water out every couple days helps.
+Rinsing the water out every couple days helps